Last update: 6/5/2021

-All travelers must have proof of a negative PCR test from within the last 7 days before their arrival.
+All travelers must have proof of a negative PCR test from within 72 hours before their arrival.
 Upon arrival in Zambia, all travelers will undergo a health screening and have to complete a Traveler Health Questionnaire.
 Non-residents/non-citizens are not required to quarantine, but they must monitor themselves for COVID-19 symptoms for 14 days after their arrival.

 Can I travel to Zambia right now?

 Zambia is allowing travelers from every country to enter right now.
 Below is a map of all the countries that can visit Zambia at the moment.